sajeanp/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 ### Lifecycle management <a name="eventhandler"></a>

 A kiosk app's lifecycle is handled by the assigned access framework.
 If the app ends unexpectedly, the framework will attempt to relaunch it.
-If however, a user presses Ctrl+Alt+Del to bring up the login screen, an unlocking event is triggered.
+If however, a user selects Ctrl+Alt+Del to bring up the login screen, an unlocking event is triggered.
 The assigned access framework listens to the event, and will try to terminate the app.

 Your kiosk app can also register a handler for this event and perform actions before exiting.
 Saving any data is an example of this.
 See the code below for an example of registering a handler.